Tarasovk49/2018_lipodisk_md/Scratch.md

 # This is scratch document for algorithms, plots, logs and everything else that can be useful.

+### Obtain charge dependance of Area Per Lipid in lipodisks.
+1.

 ### Prepare lipodisk with sensory rhodopsin in DMPC.
 1. Prepare topology for DMPC.
 Cut down the DPPC by two atoms on each chain - C215, C216, C315, C316.
 Delete all bonded interactions from *lipids.rtp*.
 <p align="center">